siplab-gt/cleo/docs/overview.rst

 """"""""""""""""""""""""""""""""""""""""""""
 cleosim aims to be practical, and as such provides models at the level of abstraction corresponding to the variables the experimenter has available to manipulate.
 This means models of spatially defined, spiking neural networks.

 Of course, neuroscience is studied at many spatial and temporal scales.
 While other projects may be better suited for larger segments of the brain and/or longer timescales (such as `HNN <https://elifesciences.org/articles/51214>`_ or BMTK's `PopNet <https://alleninstitute.github.io/bmtk/popnet.html>`_ or `FilterNet <https://alleninstitute.github.io/bmtk/filternet.html>`_), this project caters to finer-grained models because they can directly simulate the effects of alternate experimental configurations.
-For example, how would the model change when swapping one opsin for another, using mutliple opsins simultaneously, or with heterogeneous expression?
+For example, how would the model change when swapping one opsin for another, using multiple opsins simultaneously, or with heterogeneous expression?
 How does recording or stimulating one cell type vs. another affect the experiment?
 Would using a more sophisticated control algorithm be worth the extra compute time, and thus later stimulus delivery, compared to a simpler controller?

 Questions like these could be answered using an abstract dynamical system model of a neural circuit, but they would require the extra step of mapping the afore-mentioned details to a suitable abstraction---e.g., estimating a transfer function to model optogenetic stimulation for a given opsin and light configuration.
 Thus, we haven't emphasized these sorts of models so far in our development of cleosim, though they should be possible to implement in Brian if you are interested.
 For example, one could develop a Poisson linear dynamical system (PLDS), record spiking output, and configure stimulation to act directly on the system's latent state.